Amakran2003/videogamecplus/Documents/Functional/functional.md

 ## Gameplay Mechanics:
 - The player controls a snake that moves around the game board.
 - The objective is to eat food and grow the snake's length.
-- The snake's movement is controlled by the arrow keys or WASD keys.
+- The snake's movement is controlled by the arrow keys .
 - If the snake collides with the game board boundaries or itself, the game ends.
 - The game speed increases as the snake grows, making it more challenging.

 ## Game Progression:
-- The game starts with a single snake segment.
+- The game starts with a 4 snake segment.
 - Each time the snake eats food, its length increases by one segment.
-- The player earns points for each food item eaten.
+- The player earns 1 point for each food item eaten.
 - The game ends when the snake collides with a boundary or itself.
-- The player's score is displayed at the end of the game.
+- The player's score is displayed during the game.

 ## Art Style and Graphics:
 - The game features simple 2D graphics.
-- The snake and food items are represented by colored squares.
+- The snake and food items are represented in 16x16 pixel art.
 - The game board is a grid-based layout.

 ## Sound and Music: